-Which wireless microphone system is better: UHF or 2.4 GHz?
+Which is better: UHF or 2.4 GHz?

-The 2.4GHz system operates in 83 MHz of spectrum between 2.400GHz and 2.483GHz, while most traditional UHF wireless microphones in use today operate at lower UHF frequencies between 470MHz and 698MHz.
+The 2.4GHz system operates in 83 MHz of spectrum between 2.400GHz and 2.483GHz and is always called wireless digital microphone system, while most of the traditional UHF kind in use today operate at lower UHF frequencies between 470MHz and 698MHz.

-2.4 GHz Digital wireless microphone is highlighted because of its commonly used 2.4G type signal transmission which is not restricted by frequency band.
-Wireless mic at 2.4GHz can be used in the same frequency range in nearly every country in the world, though the rules for wireless mics vary from country to country.
-Mostly, the 2.4 GHz wireless microphone system gives users a free pass.
+The 2.4 GHz wireless microphone system is highlighted because of its commonly used 2.4G type signal transmission which is not restricted by frequency band.
+It can be used in the same frequency range in nearly every country in the world, though the rules for wireless mics vary from country to country.
+Mostly, the digital wireless microphone system gives users a free pass.

 However, its downsides are obvious.
-One is the channel limitation.
+That is the channel limitation.
 Such mics are not able to offer as many channels as expected because 2.4 GHz chips operate on less spectrum, and because 2.4 GHz is so crowded with Bluetooth and Wi-Fi devices.
 Hence, there would be dropouts or noises when 2.4 gigahertz wireless mic is used in the recording.

 For users needing lots of channels, ultra-low latency, and are capturing critical sound at a large stage, sports, or podcasting events, premium-marketed UHF systems remain the best choice for ultimate audio quality.

-Tips about UHF and 2.4 GHz band
+National policies about UHF and 2.4 GHz band

 Here are some national policies we need to know against 2.4G and UHF bands.